OpenSIMPLY is scince software package that allows to investigate systems of a great enough complexity using

 Only after steady state the statistics gathering has been started.

 So, for an only simulation point the receiving a great enough amount of ststistical experiments (simulation runs) should be done.

 Fast simulation runtime

-For simulation software that is used not only for educational purposes, but mainly for scientific research, the simulation runtime value is of paramount importance.
+Thus, for simulation software which is used for scientific research, the value of the simulation runtime is of a critical importance.

 Convenient data output

 Scientific software should be able to output the results in the appropriate form with the required format (ideally both for console and

 To obtain a number of simulation points for a different initial values of a model, a good solution is to launch the model repeatedly and